-6.1.4.1 Where standby power is provided by a non-time_limited source- such as RAT, APU or pneumatic/-hydraulic motor, the emergency loads should be listed and evaluated to ensure that demand does not exceed capacity.

-6.1.4.2 Where standby power is provided by an equipment specific backup (internal) battery this battery power may be used to load shed the equipment of the main battery during emergency procedures, where the power source can be manually selected by the operator and this source is certified to provide power for a time greater than that the main battery is required to last.
-The device is still to be included in preload shedding consumption as it uses the battery prior to switching over.
+- 6.1.4.1 Where standby power is provided by a non-time-limited source such as Ram Air Turbine (RAT), Auxiliary Power Unit (APU) or pneumatic/hydraulic motor, the emergency loads should be listed and evaluated to ensure that demand does not exceed capacity. - 6.1.4.2 Where standby power is provided by an equipment specific backup (internal) battery, this battery power may be used to load shed the equipment of the main battery during emergency procedures, where the power source can be manually selected by the operator and this source is certified to provide power for a time greater than the time the main battery is required to last.
+The device is still to be included in preload shedding consumption as it uses the battery prior to switching over. - 6.1.4.3 Where the backup battery switching is automatic by a logic interface without input of the operator, this battery power may only be used to load shed the equipment of the main battery calculation where

-6.1.4.3 Where the backup battery switching is automatic by a logic interface without input of the operator, this battery power may only be used to load shed the equipment of the main battery calculation where the switching happens at a voltage greater than fully charged battery voltage and lower than the nominal generating-device voltage and the battery is certified to provide power for a time greater than 30 minutes.
+- (a) the switching happens at a voltage greater than fully charged battery voltage and lower than the nominal generating-device voltage, and - (b) the battery is certified to provide power for a time greater than 30 minutes.

-Note: For example; Model 182S/182T/T182T Maintenance Manual (rev 20) 24-00-00 states "If there is an alternator failure, the standby battery controller will not let the standby battery discharge to the G1000 essential bus until the depletion or failure of the main battery."
+Note: For example; Model 182S/182T/T182T Maintenance Manual (rev 20) 24-00-00 states 'If there is an alternator failure, the standby battery controller will not let the standby battery discharge to the G1000 essential bus until the depletion or failure of the main battery.'
 As such this does not relieve the G1000 system as a battery load for the purpose of the ELA.